pingcap/docs/tidb-cloud/get-started-with-cli.md

 TiDB Cloud provides a command-line interface (CLI) [`ticloud`](https://github.com/tidbcloud/tidbcloud-cli) for you to interact with TiDB Cloud from your terminal with a few lines of commands.
 For example, you can easily perform the following operations using `ticloud`:

 - Create, delete, and list your clusters.
-- Import data from S3 or local files to your clusters.
+- Import data from Amazon S3 or local files to your clusters.

 ## Before you begin